veitlab/moove/README.md

 This section outlines the typical workflow for setting up Moove and conducting experiments:

 1. Baseline Recordings
 Begin with baseline recordings using MooveTaf to capture the bird's songs without targeting.
-In the configuration file (moove_config.ini), set realtime_classification to False for these recordings.
-Additionally, set db_threshold for bout detection to define when a sequence starts and ends.
+In the configuration file (moove_config.ini), set `realtime_classification` to False for these recordings.
+Additionally, set `dB_threshold` for bout detection to define when a sequence starts and ends.

 2. Manual Segmentation
 In the MooveGUI, use the "ResegmentationWindow" to manually segment recorded songs and adjust the segmentation points as needed.